 I’m guessing if you’re reading this, you’ll have some idea of what you want to blog about, and may have started.
-I think it’s ok to have more than one niche but don’t write about everything for everyone.
+I think it’s ok to have more than one niche, or area of content, but don’t write about everything for everyone.
 I’ve been there and it doesn’t work.
 You won’t be for everyone, and that’s okay.

 I think there’s something about experience here too, and how your audience want to feel when they connect or engage with you and your content.
 Therefore there’s a need to consider how you want them to feel when they find you.

 I know when I write about running, specifically a race review, I want my readers to feel the excitement, motivation and the “fired up” feeling that I experience on the day.
 Ideally, I’d love my readers to feel motivated and inspired to enter that race, or something similar near them.
-Likewise, when I write my posts about Cornwall, the same phrase is in my head each time, “I want to go there.”
+Likewise, when I write my Cornwall blog posts, the phrase, “I want to go there” is in my mind.
 That’s what I want to offer my audience, whether they live in Cornwall or not.

 What Problems Do They Have?